Improving the quantification of overshooting shock-capturing oscillations: Numerical examples and discussions

+The last scheme being tested is the WENO-CU6 scheme \cite{HUXY_2010}, which is sixth-order accurate for the linear advection problem \cite{Yamaleev2009}.
+The overall behavior of the overshooting oscillations of the WENO-CU6 scheme is similar to those of the WENO-JS and WENO-Z schemes, although the WENO-CU6 scheme uses a different way to construct its (sub-)stencil(s).
+However, when $A$ is relatively small and discontinuities are sufficiently far away from each other (i.e., having small $\varphi_{\text{sq}}$), the WENO-CU6 scheme may produce relatively weak but noticeable overshooting oscillations when the wavenumbers of smooth waves are high.
+This behavior is not observed for other WENO-type schemes, and it means that extra attention might be needed if the WENO-CU6 scheme is used for capturing relatively weak but high-frequency smooth waves.
+More importantly, without having a complete set of wave modes included, this behavior was also difficult (if not impossible) to observe via conventional numerical tests.

-To provide more details of the present results, the spatial solution distributions are shown in Fig. \ref{fig:SolutionInSpace}.
-In these results, the distance between discontinuities is large enough to ensure that at least one sub-stencil of (W)ENO-type schemes does not cross any discontinuity.
-The TVD schemes, ENO3 scheme, and MPWENO schemes produce no oscillation, and in fact, they obviously smear the smooth waves, which means these schemes are strongly diffusive.
-The significant overshooting oscillations of the seventh-order WENO-JS and WENO-Z schemes can be found in the vicinities of discontinuities.
-Note that if the wavenumber of the smooth wave reduces to $\varphi_{\text{sm}}<1$, the overshoots of the fifth-order schemes may increase, but the overshoots of the seventh-order schemes may decrease, as shown in previous figures.
-These behaviors mean that for an isolated shock interacting with (relatively) lower frequency smooth waves, a higher-order scheme (WENO7-Z vs. WENO5-Z) can be (slightly) more robust.
-This example also shows that the present measure can systematically and quantitatively evaluate the robustness of shock-capturing schemes.
+Finally, to provide a different perspective for the present results, some spatial solution distributions are shown in Fig. \ref{fig:db10}.
+In these results, the distance between discontinuities is large enough to ensure that at least one of the sub-stencils of WENO-type schemes does not cross any discontinuity.
+The significant overshooting oscillations of the WENO-JS7 and WENO-Z7 schemes are found in the vicinity of discontinuities.
+Note that if the wavenumber of the smooth wave further reduces to $\varphi_{\text{sm}}<1$, the overshooting oscillations of the fifth-order schemes may increase, but the overshooting oscillations of the seventh-order schemes may decrease, as shown in previous figures.
+These behaviors suggest that for an isolated shock interacting with (relatively) lower frequency smooth waves, a higher-order scheme (WENO-Z7 vs. WENO-Z5) could be (slightly) more robust than a lower-order scheme, which is contradictory to the general assumption.
+Of course, a (relatively) lower-order accurate scheme is still more reliable in most of the scenarios, but this example again shows that the present measurement can more systematically and quantitatively evaluate the robustness of different shock-capturing schemes.